F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

      template_name        = "POLICY_TEMPLATE_RAPID_DEPLOYMENT"
    }

 ..
 Note:: The template name can be set to anything.
-When it is imported, we will overwrite the value
+When it is imported, the value is overwritten.

 |